abeluck/qubes-tor/README.md

 However, this isn't desirable in all situations, particularly web browsing.
 These days loading a single web page requires fetching resources (images, javascript, css) from a dozen or more remote sources.
-Moreover, the use of IsolateDestAddr in a modern web browser may create very uncommon HTTP behaviour patterns, that could ease fingerprinting.
+Moreover, the use of IsolateDestAddr in a modern web browser may create very uncommon HTTP behavior patterns, that could ease fingerprinting.

 Additionally, you might have some apps that you want to ensure always share a